jhoanborges/golang-fibonacci-example/README.md

 # Information

-In this example, i tested the go language created by google, evaluating the first 500 numbers of fibonacci sequences.
+In this example, i tested the go language created by google, evaluating the first 500 numbers of fibonacci sequence.
 The result is pretty awesome and incredibly fast.

 ## Usage